 - cooked spaghetti to serve

-Stir in the breadcrumbs, oregano, salt, parmesan, eggs, and plenty of black pepper.
-Cover the bowl and place in the fridge for at least a couple of hours, ideally overnight.
+- Stir in the breadcrumbs, oregano, salt, parmesan/nutritional yeast, eggs/flax eggs, soy sauce and plenty of black pepper.
+Cover the bowl and place in the fridge for at least a couple of hours.